cpuglis1/FromScrach-A-Star-Search-and-Deployment/README.md

 A* Search is an optimal and complete approach that expands fewest possible nodes to find the goal.
 It combines Uniform Cost Search (UCS) and Greedy Search and is defined as f(n) = g(n) + h(n), where g(n) is sum of actual prior costs (UCS) and h(n) is estimated cost to goal (Greedy Heuristic). f(n) is used as the key in the priority queue.

 ## From Scratch
+This A* search was coded from scratch using nothing more than the copy, numpy, random, and streamlit packages!
-This A* search was coded from scratch, unit tested, and thoroughly documented before implementation to share the learning!
+The script was unit tested and thoroughly documented before implementation to share the learning.